Scholarships

 • Haitian citizen with a H.S.
 GPA of 2.7 or better (U.S. 4pt. system or equivalent) – applicants must be Haitians living in Haiti, must have completed High School (rheto and philo) and should be no older than 26 years of age.

-• Active Participant in THE SPARK of Le Flambeau language exchange preparatory program – applicants should have participated for at least one full semester session.
+• Active Participant in THE SPARK of Le Flambeau language exchange preparatory program – applicants should have participated for at least two full semester sessions.

 • Leadership Talent – applicants must demonstrate strong TEAM leadership qualities.